AxionCompany/functions/README.md

 ## Configuration

-Oxian Functions aims to make the development process as straightforward as possible while still allowing for extensive configuration as applications scale.
+Oxian.js aims to make the development process as straightforward as possible while still allowing for extensive configuration as applications scale.
 Configuration can be set via environment variables or a configuration file at the root of the project called oxian.config.json.

 ### Environment Variables

 - **PORT**: The port number for the API server.
 Defaults to 9002.
 - **FUNCTIONS_DIR**: The directory containing your functions.
 Defaults to 'functions'.
 - **DIR_ENTRYPOINT**: The default file name to look for in directories (without extension).
 Defaults to 'index'.
-- **DEBUG**: Enables Oxian Functions logs for debugging purposes.
+- **DEBUG**: Enables Oxian.js logs for debugging purposes.
 Defaults to false.

 ### Configuration File